-Latest update: April 23rd, 2013
+Latest update: May 21st, 2013

 Special Note: Those of you who have been following my columns know that for a number of weeks, I have been focusing on current world events, which are indeed overwhelming and frightening.
 Just the other day, I had a discussion with a prominent businessman who is also knowledgeable and connected to the world of politics.
 He made a simple, but telling statement, “Rebbetzin, if a year ago, someone would have told me that the powerful financial institutions of Wall Street – Bear Stearns, Lehman Brothers, etc., would disappear and the current political situation would look as bleak as it does today, I would have said, That’s preposterous and impossible.

 But today, the impossible has become our reality.
 Events are transpiring so swiftly, that we have difficulty absorbing them.
 Our generation is sleeping, and we have failed to react to that which is befalling us.
 So I felt compelled to devote my columns of the past month to those events.
 Nevertheless, despite the critical world situation, personal problems – family, shalom bayis, children, illness, continue to assail us.
 I receive hundreds of e-mail requests for help weekly from every part of the globe, and while, in the past, I published many of these letters, for the past few weeks I have been responding to them personally.
 Some of these e-mails, however, do not lend themselves to personal responses, but require the public forum of my column since many people are reluctant to identify themselves and write anonymously, or the letter writer hopes to convey a message that will be read by people involved in his or her problem.
 So I now return to addressing family conflicts through my column.